Velfi/babysteps/content/blog/2017-01-26-lowering-rust-traits-to-logic.md

 *equality* means in this logic.
 You can see that I've been writing Prolog-like notation but using Rust types; this might have seemed like a notational convenience (and it is), but it actually masks something deeper.
-The notion of equality for a Rust type is sigificantly richer than Prolog's notion of equality, which is a very simple syntactic unification.
+The notion of equality for a Rust type is significantly richer than Prolog's notion of equality, which is a very simple syntactic unification.